sage-code/maj/README.md

 ## Alphabet

-The alphabet Latin letters like other Romance languages but the ordered is modified:
+Maj alphabet is Latin but the ordered is modified:

  1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9  | 10 | 11 | 12 | 13
 ---|---|---|---|---|---|---|---|----|----|----|----|----